 Description

 These Easy Grillable Quinoa Black Bean Veggie Burgers contain simple, nutritious plant-based ingredients and are perfectly spiced for ideal flavor.
 Simply mash and stir everything together without ever getting out your food processor.
-The patties are sturdy and get super crispy on the outside when grilled.
-You can also cook them on the stovetop.
-Either way, they are ready in a flash and mega delicious.
+The patties are sturdy and get super crispy on the outside when grilled, but can also be cooked on the stovetop.
+Either way, they are ready in a flash and mega delicious!

 Ingredients

-- 1 cup packed cooked Ancient Harvest quinoa (cook the quinoa via this stovetop method or this Instant Pot method)
+- 1 cup packed cooked quinoa (cook the quinoa via this stovetop method or this Instant Pot method)

 - 1 tablespoon pure maple syrup